 Math has always been a sort of mystery for students.
-As they often struggle to get a hold on the main concepts of the subject, this can make it difficult for them to be academically successful.
-As it happens in most cases, the failure to understand the basic concepts in math in the early years of education will have an impact on the student’s ability to pursue more advanced courses at a later stage.
+As they often struggle to get a hold of the main concepts of the subject, this can make it difficult for them to be academically successful.
+As it happens in most cases, the failure to learn maths in the early years of education will have an impact on the student’s ability to pursue more advanced courses at a later stage.
 But it doesn’t have to be that way.
 Not always.

 There are several methods students, parents, and to some extent, math tutors can utilize to help people get a better understanding of the subject.

-In order to have your child learn mathematics, you need to start early.
-Buy age-specific math books that have numbers, number drawings, and number coloring as the only theme.
-As your child starts to use the book, they will get a hang of the numbers and will stary loving numbers.
+In order to have your child learn maths, you need to start early.
+Buy age-specific math books that have numbers, number drawings, and number colouring as the only theme.
+As your child starts to use the book, they will get a hang of the numbers and will start loving numbers.